Lapin0t/phd-manuscript/main/01_introduction.typ

   & "Move"           && in.rev M && ::= x dot O $
 #margin-note(dy: -3em)[
-  The Agda programmer or #short.uuc aficionado will surely be happy to recognize "observations" as copatterns and "moves" as postfix copattern applications. #peio[ref] ]
+  The Agda programmer or #short.uuc aficionado will surely be happy to recognize "observations" as copatterns and "moves" as postfix copattern applications.
+]

 #let conf(x, y) = $angle.l #x || #y angle.r$